TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 11/Leviticus 11.25.md

 ---

-And whosoever beareth [aught] of the carcass of them shall wash his clothes, and be unclean until the even.
+Whoever carries any part of their carcass shall wash his clothes, and be unclean until the evening.